iankoex/iankoex.github.io/_posts/2024-11-09-building-a-caching-and-preloading-avplayer.md

 }
 ```

-#### Disclaimer

-This method will cache the entire video to disk.
-This is not ideal for large videos as it will consume a lot of disk space.
-You can modify the code to cache only a certain amount of data and delete the rest.
-This will require you to keep track of the data you have cached and delete the rest.
-This is left as an exercise for the reader.

-This will also not work with HTTP Live Streaming (HLS) videos as they are segmented and the player requests the segments in chunks.
-You will have to modify the code to handle this.
-Again an exercise for the reader.
-I will also try and implement this in the future to have an all in one solution to all video types.

 #### Back to AudioVisualService

 we can now have a full example of how to use the caching player item and the preloader.